Raku/nqp/docs/ops.markdown

 * `shift_n(@arr --> num)`
 * `shift_s(@arr --> str)`

-"Shift the last value from the beginning of @arr."
+"Shift the first value from the beginning of @arr."
-Return the value of @arr at index 0, unbind @arr at index 0, and move all other binding of @arr to the index one below what they were previously bound to.
+Return the value of @arr at index 0, unbind @arr at index 0, and move all other bindings of @arr to the index one below what they were previously bound to.

 ## splice